getodk/docs/odkx-src/scan-using.rst

   3. You can change the :guilabel:`View Type`, :guilabel:`Color Settings`, and more by pressing the settings wheel and making any changes you need.

 .. image:: /img/scan-using/scan-tables-view.*
-  :alt: Viewing scanned data in ODK Tables
+  :alt: Viewing scanned data in ODK-X Tables